TutorialDoctor/Software_Development/5 Code Process.md

 - Polish
 - Package

 First, describe the product.
 The better the description, the easier it is to **stay true** to the idea.
 Create a prototype **Don't deviate** from the working prototype.
 Refine the product.
 Refining is the longest stage (**tweaking**).
 Polish the product.
-The polish stage shouldn't add new features, but **enhance** existing ones.
+The polish stage shouldn't add new features but **enhance** existing ones.
 Package your product in an **easy to access and use** way (consider this in the beginning).

 ## The Code/Development Process
 ___